Centurion House Apartments

 Well appointed, 2 bedroom, 2 bathroom apartments located in a central position on Skeldergate.
 This secure gated development offers everything one requires for city living and more.
 Lift access, allocated parking and walking distance to all the very best York has to offer.
 The train station is only a 10 minute walk.

 These newly refurbished luxury apartments have been furnished to a high standard with a fully fitted granite kitchen and all the utensils, as well as being decorated with simple and neutral shades.
 Each apartment comes with the added benefits of a dishwasher, TV, iPod docking station, free WiFi access, plus a car parking space (booking required and chargeable).
+Please note photos are representative of the apartments at this location.

 As well as being close to some of York's central visitor attractions such as the Art Gallery, The Minster and The Museum Gardens, the apartments are also located a short distance from York's outer ring road (A1237) and the shopping and business parks that are situated along this road.